antmelekhin/ansible-role-java/README.md

 Java
 ====

-An Ansible role to install the `Java` package.
+An Ansible role to install the Java package.
+This role installs the `OpenJDK` or `Amazon Corretto` distribution.

 Requirements
 ------------